bcaffo/ds4bme_intro/syllabus.md

 ## Lectures

-0. Introduction to data science for BME
-    1. Course logistics
-    2. Introduction to classificiation
-        1. Classification with one continuous predictor and thresholding
-        2. Classification through the origin with one continuous predictor
-        3. Test and training sets.
-    3. Git and github
-    4. Python notebook 1
-1. Least squares and linear prediction
-    1. Linear regression
-    2. Regression with mu

 ## Topics and rough organization of lectures
 0. Introduction to data science for BME
     1. Git and github, version control